-Concentrating on the whole person, our healing model reinforces the importance of a symbiotic relationship between practitioner and patient, is informed by evidence, and makes use of all appropriate therapeutic approaches, health care professionals, and healing disciplines to help every patient achieve their optimal level of health and well-being.
+Concentrating on the whole person, the healing model reinforces the importance of a symbiotic relationship between practitioner and patient, is informed by evidence, and makes use of all appropriate therapeutic approaches, health care professionals, and healing disciplines to help every patient achieve their optimal level of health and well-being.

 The CHI Health Care Model: Key Components